 - 7 points before turning 18.

 The DMV uses a different system for those whose demerits were incurred entirely while employed as a professional driver.
-These professional drivers include taxi cab drivers as well as traditional chauffeurs.
+Under the Colorado point system, professional drivers include taxi cab drivers as well as traditional chauffeurs.
 It is up to you, however, to prove the traffic violations occurred during the course of your employment.

 The number of “chauffeur” points leading to a Colorado driver’s license suspension are: